janbar/BLOC/README.md

 sudo apt-get update
 sudo apt-get install bloc bloc-module-*
 ```
-For other OS, you have to build it yourself.
+For other OS, please check if there is an artifact on the release page, otherwise you need to build it yourself.

 ## Build BLOC
 You can build and test BLOC on Unix (Linux, BSD, MacOS, Illumos, SunOS), and MS-Windows.
 This repository contains the CMake project to configure and build BLOC.
 To achieve the build you will need to install **cmake** and a C99/C++11 compiler (**GCC** or **CLang**).